simonporte/hsp/README.md

 - HTTPS is not forced, HTTP/HTTPS is set for each app URL
 - Docker image use darkhttpd instead of busybox httpd
 - Can have multiple categories for apps and bookmarks (optional)
+- Can use image files instead of being limited to material design icons

 Visual comparison: